aldopando/BellabeatCaseStudy/README.md

 **Send suggestions through the app on Sundays and (Saturdays at night) about how the user can engage in more quite step-activities during Sunday, for example going for a relaxing walk during the morning or visiting a new place along with family.
 Sundays are more commonly used for resting or hanging out with family and friends**.

-**Create an option that allow the user set out their physical activity that is mainly based on total steps taken.
+**Bellabeat should create an option that allow the user set out their physical activity that is mainly based on total steps taken.
 This will allow to not only better categorize physical activity based on steps, but also send customized suggestions about how users can achieve their daily steps taken**.

 ---